 How did we take the MōVI and use it in a more cinematic vein?
 Well, we use and exploit the MōVI for what it does best.
 It’s a slight gyro stabilized head, so how can we take that and utilize it?
-On Fathers and Daughters, Amanda Seyfried’s character was emotionally distraught.
+In Fathers and Daughters, Amanda Seyfried’s character was emotionally distraught.
 We wanted to be able to go inside her head and be able to really showcase this intimacy with her, and her world.

-So I knew that I was going to have to get the lens, and the camera very close to her.
+I knew that I was going to have to get the lens, and the camera very close to her.
 We chose to not put an operator on the dolly, to not put a 1st AC on the dolly, to just mount the MōVI on the dolly.
 We designed a whole operating system with hot gears, which are these remote wheels that most of the operators are comfortable with.
 They’re not as comfortable with joysticks and little toggles, and little RC controls.

 I wanted to design a system that was based on operators that have been doing this for years, who know beautiful composition, while doing it with wheels, and not with little RC toggle switches.

-Once we got this hot gears thing all situated, we were able to move this camera.
+Once we got this hot gears thing all situated, we were able to move the camera.
 We put it on the dolly, and pushed it around, even on hardwood floor, even on carpet sometimes.
 We were able to make these moves without putting plywood and all this dance floor down.
-Sometimes, we did all of this because it was easier for the dolly grip to be able to move the dolly, and because he had to turn the wheels all different ways to be able to get to the right place, but sometimes we didn’t have the time or the space, or our schedule just said:
+Sometimes, we did all of this because it was easier for the dolly grip to be able to move the dolly and because he had to turn the wheels all different ways to be able to get to the right place, but sometimes we didn’t have the time or the space, or our schedule just said:

 “No we gotta go!”

 Based on that, we were able to take advantage of this small little gyro stabilized head and use it as a gyro stabilized head, not just as a handheld device.
-We engineered a mitchell mount to be able to go onto the dolly.
+We engineered a Mitchell mount to be able to go onto the dolly.
 We could undersling it; we could oversling it; whatever the case may be, we were able to take advantage of it, and it was pretty awesome.
 You could get so intimate with the lens and the camera, and there was nobody else around it.

 The dolly grip said it was the best experience for him.
 He had a monitor, that he was able to watch as well as just moving a device that only weighed 14 lbs around on a dolly instead of a 200 lb operator, a 200 lb first assistant, and a 70 lb camera.
-So that’s very specific and it really fit Amanda’s emotion.
+So that’s very specific and it really fits Amanda’s emotion.

 We had it 20 some odd feet in the air to do this overhead shot.
 It was on carpet, and we had to do a shot where we pushed the dolly and people were sitting there so we were going over the tops of their heads.
 Just as the people were just out of frame, we had to have them jump up and get out of their chairs.

-It was like old school filmmaking, which I absolutely love and embrace wholeheartedly.
+It was like old-school filmmaking, which I absolutely love and embrace wholeheartedly.
 This was kind of a trick of the trade.
-With a techno, you could’ve just flown over the tops of people and never had to move because you have tons of reach.
+With techno, you could’ve just flown over the tops of people and never had to move because you have tons of reach.
 Well, we didn’t have the location to be able to fit a technocrane, and we didn’t have the budget.
 We needed to do this much more low-tech, and the low-tech route was to take a CamMate crane and be able to push it on carpet and have a gyro-stabilized head take out the wobbly-ness as we push in a reveal Russell Crowe.

 These are ways to really take advantage of the MōVI in a cinematic way, using it’s type of energy and the way the camera moves as a camera emotion, and attach that to a character.